 Granny flats have always been somewhat limited in size and had other limitations which varied, depending on local Council planning regulations.
 These regulations have changed a good deal too in recent times (and continue to do so) and vary from one Council jurisdiction to another.
 In other words what may be perfectly acceptable at one address may not be at another.
 Some councils are encouraging them whilst others are not so keen as you will see from our list below.

-Other Important Considerations – questions you may have:
+Other Important Considerations – questions you may have or encounter:

 - Subdividing Land for Profit – 4 Key Steps